-Check for your desired strength, add more water if you want it to be softer or just put down and it’s done.
+Check for your desired strength, add more water if you want it to be softer, or just put it down and it’s done.
 Easy.
 However, many of the other types of rice I’m about to show you cook differently.

 Basmati rice gets done very fast and if you are preparing a jollof or white, it is preferable you soak it in water for about 30minutes, drain, remove the starch before cooking and cooking is just 15minutes or less.